 You have launched the Digital Health Index.
 What was its initial purpose and how did it evolve?

-Alina: At the beginning of the lockdown, when the situation was as uncertain as the information sources circulating online, we joined forces with all the agencies in the group and created the "Daily Strategic Bulletin".
-It reports from the number of COVID-19 cases, to the highlights of the day on social media, innovations, the campaigns executed on the verticals relevant to them, to how the media and financial markets evolved.
-After more than 42 editions, we also created White Papers: monthly vertical analyzes, which found data from competitive reviews, on all channels, to category insights, media consumption, innovative global campaigns launched in that category .
-Virtually all the data needed to make informed business decisions.
-From here it was a natural evolution towards a coherent tool to present these data in a visual way at the level of industries and in real time.
-DHI contains relevant information about the state of brands - from the x-ray of brands and competition to various predictions in order to make the best business decisions.
+Alina: At the beginning of the lockdown, when the situation was as uncertain as the information sources circulating online, we joined forces with all the agencies in the group and created the “Daily Strategic Bulletin”.
+It reports from the number of COVID-19 cases to the highlights of the day on social media, innovations, the campaigns executed on the verticals relevant to them, to how the media and financial markets evolved.
+After more than 42 editions, we also created White Papers: monthly vertical analyzes, which found data from competitive reviews on all channels to category insights, media consumption, and innovative global campaigns launched in that category.
+Virtually all the data is needed to make informed business decisions.
+From here, it was a natural evolution towards a coherent tool to present these data in a visual way at the level of industries and in real time.
+DHI contains relevant information about the state of brands – from the x-ray of brands and competition to various predictions in order to make the best business decisions.

 Launch monthly charts.
 Why this periodicity?

 Alina: We also analyze quarters that offer a good overview, but I think there is another speed of reaction when we analyze the data from one month to another.
 A month includes communication on several pillars: from ongoing to promotions and provides a complete picture of the changes taking place in the market.